 The 1980s was really the start of health and fitness becoming mainstream to the masses.
-Thus emerging during this time were many popular fitness gurus that were popularizing aerobics and various other workout methods.
-Some of these instructors became so popular that they even had their exercise videos or a television show, and many in fact became household names at the time!
+Thus emerging during this time were many popular fitness instructors that were promoting aerobics and various other workout methods.
+Some of these instructors became so popular that they even had their own exercise videos or television shows, and many in fact became household names!

 With most people working out at home in front of their televisions, it was easy for these popular instructors to share their techniques with the masses.
 Lets take a stroll down memory lane and look at the most popular 1980s fitness instructors and what made them famous!

 1. Jane Fonda

 For most of us, the name Jane Fonda quickly brings to mind her workout videos.
 She was most popular in the 1980s with three successful exercise series on television called “The Workout” (1982), “Prime Time Live” (1987-88), and finally “Jane Fonda’s New Workout” which ran from 1989 until 1994.